linusshops/prophet/README.md

 Eventually, this will be abstracted in such a way that any class can be intercepted by Prophet's autoloader.

+## Custom Classes

+Prophet includes some classes for testing that can be used in place of the regular classes.
+See the overrides dir.

+These classes can be instantiated in your tests using the Classes helper.

 ## Author

 [Samuel Schmidt](https://github.com/dersam)